Job offer from February 06, 2023

 We are looking for researchers with scientific interests, qualification and skills matching one or more of these objectives.
 Experience in radio interferometry techniques and VLBI is desired.

 The International Max Planck Research School for Astronomy and Astrophysics (IMPRS) offers the opportunity for joint research with PhD students, their supervision, and teaching in the program within the M2FINDERS project.

 The initial appointments are for two years with the possibility of extension after review.
+The recruitment process will remain open until the positions are filled.
 Remuneration is within the framework of the German wage agreement for the public service (TVöD-Bund) in level 13.

 The Max Planck Society is committed to increasing the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.
 Furthermore, the Max Planck Society seeks to increase the number of women in areas where they are underrepresented and therefore explicitly encourages women to apply.